Azure/iot-operations-sdks/doc/components.md

 1. **ADR client**

-    The ADR client allows an application to access in configuration required to connect to asset endpoints at the edge.
-The configuration will contain information such as the hostname, port, username, password and certificates needed to connect to edge service.
+    The ADR *(Azure Device Registry)* client provides the application the AEP *(Asset Endpoint Profile)*.
+The configuration will contain information such as the hostname, port, username, password and certificates needed to connect to customers edge service.

 1. **Leader election client**